aturcati/obsistant/README.md

 ```

 **Commands:**
+- `init`: Initialize a new vault with structure and config.yaml
 - `process`: Process Obsidian vault to extract tags and add metadata (default)
 - `meetings`: Organize meeting notes with standardized naming
 - `notes`: Organize main notes by tags into subfolders